Swiss National Bank Sells 338,300 Shares of Coterra Energy Inc. (NYSE:CTRA)

-Swiss National Bank decreased its holdings in shares of Coterra Energy Inc. (NYSE:CTRA – Free Report) by 12.2% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 2,436,320 shares of the company’s stock after selling 338,300 shares during the period.
-Swiss National Bank owned approximately 0.32% of Coterra Energy worth $65,902,000 as of its most recent SEC filing.
+Swiss National Bank lessened its holdings in Coterra Energy Inc. (NYSE:CTRA – Free Report) by 12.2% in the third quarter, according to its most recent filing with the SEC.
+The institutional investor owned 2,436,320 shares of the company’s stock after selling 338,300 shares during the period.
+Swiss National Bank owned 0.32% of Coterra Energy worth $65,902,000 as of its most recent SEC filing.

-Several other large investors also recently added to or reduced their stakes in the business.
-Meitav Investment House Ltd. purchased a new position in shares of Coterra Energy in the second quarter worth about $213,000.
-ICA Group Wealth Management LLC bought a new stake in shares of Coterra Energy in the 4th quarter worth approximately $25,000.
-SouthState Corp boosted its position in shares of Coterra Energy by 75.4% in the 3rd quarter.
-SouthState Corp now owns 1,056 shares of the company’s stock worth $29,000 after purchasing an additional 454 shares in the last quarter.
-Achmea Investment Management B.V. bought a new stake in shares of Coterra Energy in the 1st quarter worth approximately $41,000.
-Finally, Missouri Trust & Investment Co bought a new stake in shares of Coterra Energy in the 2nd quarter worth approximately $41,000.
-Institutional investors own 90.54% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Meitav Investment House Ltd. purchased a new stake in Coterra Energy in the 2nd quarter worth $213,000.
+ICA Group Wealth Management LLC bought a new position in shares of Coterra Energy during the 4th quarter valued at about $25,000.
+SouthState Corp boosted its holdings in shares of Coterra Energy by 75.4% during the 3rd quarter.
+SouthState Corp now owns 1,056 shares of the company’s stock valued at $29,000 after purchasing an additional 454 shares during the last quarter.
+Achmea Investment Management B.V. bought a new position in shares of Coterra Energy during the 1st quarter valued at about $41,000.
+Finally, Missouri Trust & Investment Co bought a new position in shares of Coterra Energy during the 2nd quarter valued at about $41,000.
+Hedge funds and other institutional investors own 90.54% of the company’s stock.

 Coterra Energy Stock Performance